TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 23/Matthew 23.33.md

 ---

-Ye serpents, ye offspring of vipers, how shall ye escape the judgment of hell?
+You serpents, you offspring of vipers, how will you escape the judgment of Gehenna?